 Parents of more than 1,400 children participated in a study conducted in Blekinge County in southeast Sweden.
 The results, published in Pediatrics in 2012, showed more than half of young children who toe walk stopped doing so on their own by about age 5, and most toe walkers did not have any developmental or neuropsychiatric problems.

-SOME SPECIFIC CAUSES: Rarely, toe walking can be the result of a short Achilles tendon (the tendon that links the lower leg muscles to the back of the heel bone), cerebral palsy, muscular dystrophy, or another generalized disease of nerve and muscle.
+Rarely, toe walking can be the result of a short Achilles tendon (the tendon that links the lower leg muscles to the back of the heel bone), cerebral palsy, muscular dystrophy, or another generalized disease of nerve and muscle.
 Children with autism also may walk on their toes or the balls of their feet.
-But as long as your child is growing and developing normally, toe walking in its own is unlikely to be a cause for concern.
+But as long as your child is growing and developing normally, toe walking on its own is unlikely to be a cause for concern.

 - Walks on her toes most of the time